 Allison Ball, of Prestonsburg, is Kentucky’s 38th State Treasurer.
 She was inaugurated to her first term on January 4, 2016.

 The Treasurer sits on several boards, each of which is vital to Kentucky's economic, financial, and cultural prosperity, such as the boards of the Kentucky Teachers' Retirement System, the Lottery Board, Kentucky Higher Education Assistance Authority, and the State Investment Commission.
-The Treasurer acts as the state's Chief Fiscal Officer and watchdog, ensuring that all state dollars are spent statutorily and constitutionally.
+The Treasurer acts as the state's elected Chief Financial Officer and watchdog, ensuring that all state dollars are spent statutorily and constitutionally.

 The Kentucky State Treasury is statutorily and constitutionally required to perform several critical and essential government functions.